 I came across an article written by Joshua Becker (becoming minimalist) on why fewer toys will benefit children.
 He has 12 great points, and I have chosen my top 3 and share my perspective using Montessori Approach…

-A Montessori environment for babies and toddlers has selected materials neatly organized on the shelves.
+A Montessori environment for babies and toddlers has selected materials neatly organised on the shelves.
 It is just the right activities that will engage children, and stimulate them.

 Here are some key points why fewer toys available to children are beneficial to them, according to J.Becker